 Television drama, narrative comedy and factual/documentary projects must have a confirmed financial commitment from a broadcaster, subscription service or distributor.

-Screen NSW will consider a limited number of applications for post-production funding for productions that meet Screen NSW eligibility criteria.
+Create NSW will consider a limited number of applications for post-production funding for productions that meet Create NSW eligibility criteria.
 Productions that have already completed their shoot need to submit at least a full assembly.

 You must submit all core materials listed on the application form.